nl-design-system/utrecht/.changeset/lemon-swans-wonder.md

 ---
-"@utrecht/ordered-list-css": patch
+"@utrecht/ordered-list-css": major
 ---

-Fixed the usage of the line height token
+--utrecht-ordered-list-font-size was used to determine the ordered list line height.
+This has now been changed to --utrecht-ordered-list-line-height.